-As of June 30, 2022, the City had invested, before net reduction for accumulated depreciation, \$36,345,600 in capital assets, including buildings, land, vehicles, water and sewer utility systems, construction in progress and other equipment.
-This amount represents a net increase of \$767,413 from the prior year due to the addition of capital assets in fiscal year 2022.
+As of June 30, 2023, the City had invested, before net reduction for accumulated depreciation, \$39,910,156 in capital assets, including buildings, land, vehicles, water and sewer utility systems, construction in progress, and other equipment.
+This amount represents a net increase of \$3,564,556 from the prior year due to the addition of capital assets in fiscal year 2023.
 There were no deletions.

-Total depreciation expense for the year was \$784,549; of which \$101,575 is associated with governmental activities with the remainder of \$682,973 associated with the water and sewer funds.
-Additional information on the City's capital assets can be found in the Capital Asset Note of the Notes to the Basic Financial Statements section of this report.
+Total depreciation expense for the year was \$933,324; of which \$250,350 is associated with governmental activities with the remainder of \$682,973 associated with the water and sewer funds.
+Additional information on the City's capital assets can be found in this report's Capital Asset Note in the Notes to the Basic Financial Statements section.